micsupasun/natural_language_processing/xmlc-and-xml-classifier/README.md

 11. one hot encoding label with MultiLabelBinarizer
 12. train test split
 13. train multiple models and mutiple datasets
-14. metric performance with accuracy and confusion matrix
+14. metric performance with f1-score, hamming loss and confusion matrix

 # Result
 This project use 10 models to train model including

 1. Logistic Regression
 2. Random Forest
 3. Naive Bayes
 4. Decision Tree
 5. K-nearest neighbors
 6. SVC
 7. XGBoost
 8. SGD
 9. Multilayer Perceptron
 10. Extra Trees

-and 2 datasets: Pebmed and Econbiz
-The most accuracy is CNN in pebmed dataset and naive bayes in econbiz dataset
+In addition, i work with 2 datasets 2: Pebmed and Econbiz The most f1-score are Naive Bayes in pebmed dataset with 24.078 percent and CNN in econbiz dataset with 38.8 percent the less hamming loss are Multilayer Perceptron in pebmed dataset with 0.5352 and Decision tree in econbiz dataset with 0.6371 percent